 There is a very important difference between Squirrel and Harmoney/Lending Crowd – On Squirrel the interest that borrowers pay is not the amount of interest that investors earn.
 Instead a borrower’s interest payments get split into three parts, which I’ll cover in detail throughout this article:

 2. Potential Returns

 Part 1 of a borrower’s interest payment is your return.

 Part 1 – Your return

 Unlike Harmoney and Lending Crowd where your potential return depends on the risk grade of the borrower, with Squirrel the interest rate you earn depends on the product you invest in:

 While the interest rate for the Personal Loan products remain fixed for the duration of the term, the rates for Home Loans and Construction Loans may change within the term.
 This will depend on market interest rates – if the main banks increase or decrease their interest rates, Squirrel will follow.
-These rates have changed twice so far, rising from 4.00% to 4.25% for Home Loans and 5.00% to 5.25% for Construction Loans in December 2021, then from 4.25% to 4.50% and 5.25% to 5.50% in March 2022.
+For example, the rate for Home Loans has gradually risen from 4.00% to 6.00% over the last couple of years, following the rise of interest rates in general.

 My experience – What returns did I get?